 Other trainable cat breeds include (source 1):

 - American Shorthair

-I’m biased towards the Maine Coon cat breed, since I own one.
-Therefore, why not watch this adorable video of a Maine Coon playing fetch with their owner:
+I’m biased towards the Maine Coon cat breed since I own one.
+Therefore, why not watch this adorable video of a Maine Coon playing fetch with its owner:

 1. My Cat Wants To Be A Dog

 Maine Coon cats have similar personality and character traits as dogs i.e. loyal, playful, trainable.
-Owners that have never experienced the Maine Coon cat breed will often assume their cat wants to be a dog, since they associate these behaviours with that of dogs.
+Owners that have never experienced the Maine Coon cat breed will often assume their cat wants to be a dog since they associate these behaviors with that of dogs.

 2. Why Does My Cat Beg Like A Dog?